oroinc/documentation/backend/setup/system-requirements/performance-optimization.rst

      ; php.ini
      opcache.validate_timestamps=0

-  After each deploy, empty and regenerate the cache of OPcache.
+  After each deployment, empty and regenerate the cache of OPcache.

 * Configure the PHP realpath cache